Meet the CSB Cycling Team Tackling this 100-Mile Race

-Last August, Bob and his fellow Fruitcakes participated in the Hotter N’ Hell Hundred, one of the oldest and largest cycling events in the nation.
+In August of 2019, Bob and his fellow Fruitcakes participated in the Hotter N’ Hell Hundred, one of the nation’s oldest and largest cycling events.
 With over 13,000 riders from across the globe converging in Wichita Falls, Texas for four days of intense riding, we knew Bob would have some stories to tell.

 Collin Street Bakery (CSB): Thanks for joining us, Bob.
 To start, can you share a little about your full-time work?

 Bob Kingman (BK): Absolutely.
 I'm a general surgeon operating here in Corsicana, Texas.
 I went to medical school at Southwestern, trained at Parkland Memorial Hospital, and then moved down here to Corsicana just after completing my residency.
 I joined a practice with a guy who started a big clinic here in the community.

 CSB: That’s great!
 By the way, thank you for the work you have done in our community over the years.
 So you have your work as a surgeon, but clearly, cycling has become something of a great passion.
 How did you get your start in the sport?